 - Executive Member, Canadian Bar Association Aboriginal Law Section

 - Legal Panelist, RAVEN – Respecting Aboriginal Values and Environmental Needs

 - Board of Director, Hooksum Outdoor School

-- Drafted governance documents incorporating Indigenous legal principles
+Worked with Nations to develop governance documents incorporating Indigenous legal principles.

-- Presented at the Indigenous Bar Association Conference, Canadian Bar Association National Aboriginal Law Conference and the Indigenous Law in the World Symposium on topics concerning Indigenous law
+Presented at the Indigenous Bar Association Conference, Canadian Bar Association National Aboriginal Law Conference, the Indigenous Law in the World Symposium and the Victoria Forum on topics concerning Indigenous law.